 No need to be dive certified as it’s easy to get your PADI or SSI certification in a three-day course for a cheap price.
-If diving isn’t your scene spend your day’s island hopping and drinking coconut waters on the beach.
-If you’re wondering where to begin your trip check out the islands of El Nido, Siargao, or Cebu.
+If diving isn’t your scene spend your days island hopping and drinking coconut waters on the beach.
+If you’re wondering where to begin your trip check out the islands of El Nido, Siargao, or Moalboal.

 Bali is considered the “Island of the Gods” and it’s long been a spiritual haven.
-The lush jungle island has become a sort of mecca for those looking to escape the modern grind.
-It’s now a busy hub or backpackers, luxury resorts, digital nomads, and creatives looking for cheap living on a verdant tropical island.
+The lush jungle island has become a sort of mecca for those looking to escape the everyday grind.
+It’s now a busy hub for backpackers, luxury resorts, digital nomads, influencers, and creatives looking for cheap living on a verdant tropical island.

 You can find Yoga all over the island, but the spiritual center of Bali has long been Ubud where you can find a plethora of great studios.